 The most effective way to treat hard water is to soften it by removing the calcium and magnesium.
 This can be done using a salt-based ion exchange resin.

 As the water passes through it, the resin becomes saturated with calcium and magnesium.
 Luckily, the ion exchange process is reversible, meaning the resin can be regenerated and used over and over.
 To do this, a brine solution is washed through the tank, replacing the calcium and magnesium ions with sodium or potassium.
-Then, the resin is ready to continue softening the water.
+Then, the resin is ready to continue softening the water, protecting your home from scale deposits and other effects of water hardness.
 Regeneration is typically set to happen when water is not being consumed, like in the middle of the night.

 Are You Experiencing Hard Water Problems?